OpenNebula/docs/source/quick_start/operation_basics/overview.rst

 Overview
 ========

 OpenNebula provides the tools and methods needed to dynamically grow your cloud infrastructure with Edge Clusters built with virtual and physical resources running on remote cloud providers.
-You are able to grow your private cloud with resources at cloud and edge data center locations and enable true multi-cloud environments to meet latency, bandwidth, or data regulation needs of your workload.
+You are able to grow your private cloud with resources at cloud and edge data center locations and enable true hyrbid and multi-cloud environments to meet latency, bandwidth, or data regulation needs of your workload.

 .. image:: /images/edge_cluster_overview.png
     :width: 50%